 Imagine the power of that!

 Retargeting as it is called in the marketing world is a free feature on Facebook and retargeted ads are generally cheaper on a per click basis.
-All you need to do is utilise it!
+All you need to do is utilize it!

 Occupi Online Advertising Segment can help you with your Facebook advertising requirements, from basic set-up to running more complex campaigns and getting results.
 Get in touch by emailing them at email@example.com.